RandomsCTF/write-ups/Defcamp CTF Qualification 2015/No Crypto [crypto] (200)/README.md

 ![](cbc.png?raw=true)

 To encrypt a block in CBC mode each block's plaintext is XORed with the preceding block's ciphertext (or IV for the first block), then encoded with a chosen algorithm (AES in our case).
-CBC is widely-used, but because of its properties it's vulnerable to byte-flipping attacks: when you change a byte in a block's ciphertext, the byte in the same position of the next block's plaintext gets changed.
+CBC is widely-used, but because of its properties it's vulnerable to byte-flipping attacks: when you change a byte in a block's ciphertext, the byte in the same position of the next block's plaintext gets changed because of the XOR operation.
 Let's explore that:

 ```
 $ echo "Flip this byte: A" | openssl aes-128-cbc -K AABBAABBAABBAABBAABBAABBAABBAABB -iv AABBAABBAABBAABBAABBAABBAABBAABB > message